puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl.markdown

 ## String Interpolation

-The Ruby DSL uses Ruby string interpolation.
+The Puppet Ruby DSL uses Ruby string interpolation.
 Puppet variables are not automatically translated to Ruby variables; they must first be looked up, as described in ["Access to Puppet Variables"](./ruby_dsl_statements_expressions.html#access-to-puppet-variables).

 {% highlight ruby %}
 scope["a_value"] = "something I want to say"